-elcome to The GameOn Christmas Gift Guide!
+Christmas Gift Guide!
 We hope you'll find something to enjoy, whether it's for yourself, a friend, a coworker, a special someone or a Secret Santa, there are plenty of options.

 Having curated some of the hottest peripherals that have crossed our desks, from mice to controllers and beyond, these were rigorously tested and reviewed.
 Hopefully our reviews will let you get a feel for how these things work in a real-world setting, rather than some kind of lab.
+Anything we were particularly impressed by is accompanied by a star!

-We've put in the recommended retail price (RRP) next to each item to give you a guide on their pricing.
+We've put in the recommended retail price

+(RRP) next to each item to give you a guide on their pricing.
 Be sure to shop around to get the best deal for you, as with any purchase, especially with the "sale season" upon us.